krish-afk/Group-Detection-in-Candids/README.md

 ## `Once you download the code, please remove the placeholder text files in backend/outputs, backend/uploads and backend/temp`
-## `Also download the model dat file from the following link into the backend/model folder: [https://github.com/tzutalin/dlib-android/blob/master/data/shape_predictor_68_face_landmarks.dat] [Create React App](https://github.com/facebook/create-react-app).`
+## `Also download the model dat file from the following link into the backend/model folder: [https://github.com/tzutalin/dlib-android/blob/master/data/shape_predictor_68_face_landmarks.dat]`
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).